Django vs Node.js: When to choose which -- featured image

 They faced a tough decision: either stay with Django and try to fix these issues or rewrite everything using another technology.

-The decision was made to introduce Varnish to their stack, and with its help, they were able to augment existing Django backends to desirable levels of performance.
+The decision was made to introduce Varnish to their stack, and with its help, they were able to augment existing Django backends to desirable performance levels.

 Spotify is a global leader in music streaming and one of the companies credited for relatively recent but huge (and probably permanent) changes in how we consume music.
-The company uses Python a lot in their backend services and data analysis, and Django is used there to quickly prototype services, scripts, and processes.
+The company uses Python a lot in its backend services and data analysis, and Django is used there to prototype services, scripts, and processes quickly.

 Innovative Apps Developed With Node.js